f5alliances/f5_ansible_use_cases/README.md

-# F5 AUTOMATION SENARIO USE CASES
+# F5 AUTOMATION ANSIBLE USE CASES

 ## Overview
 The Use Cases for the F5 Automation Provisioner to Test Common Secnarios.
 This is built by F5 Business Development organization.